 With its activities, the EUSTORY Network promotes the significance of an independent and critical view on the past for a common European future.
 It also furthers a European perspective on local, regional and national history, shunning exclusion and promoting understanding.

 The mandate of EUSTORY is to view European history from the grass-roots and to recognise the vast diversity of experiences.
 Opposing the abuse of history as an ideological weapon, EUSTORY emphasises the view of history as a workshop for intercultural understanding in Europe.
-This view is laid down in the core document of the EUSTORY Network, the EUSTORY Charter.
+This view is laid down in the core documents of the EUSTORY Network, the EUSTORY Mission Statement, Rules and Charter.
 EUSTORY is therefore not only a meaningful initiative of historical grass-roots work in Europe, but also makes an important and pioneering contribution to European efforts toward peace and tolerance.